shashank-thakur/remote-pay-ios-go/README.md

    * **EMV Card** – A payment card containing a computer chip that enhances data security.
 Clover Go's EMV compliant platform enables the customer or merchant to insert an EMV card into the card reader.
    * **NFC Contactless Payment** – A transaction in which a customer leverages an Apple Pay, Samsung Pay, or Android Pay mobile wallets by tapping their mobile device to the card reader.

-**The Clover Go SDK currently supports the following payment transactions:**
+**The Clover GO SDK currently supports the following payment transactions:**
 * **Sale** - A transaction used to authorize and capture the payment amount in at the same time.
 A Sale transaction is final and the amount cannot be adjusted.
 * **Auth** - A transaction that can be tip-adjusted until it is finalized during a batch closeout.
 This is a standard model for a restaurant that adjusts the amount to include a tip after a card is charged.
 * **Void** - A transaction that cancels or fully reverses a payment transaction.